 Roshan Shah is a Senior Vice President in the Manhattan office of CBRE, the world’s largest commercial real estate services firm.
 Having been named Senior Vice President in 2011, he is one of the youngest members of the firm globally to ever hold this title.
 Roshan advises local, national and international corporations and property owners on developing and executing their strategic real estate plans.
 His unique ability to understand real estate transactions from the perspective of both landlord and tenant enables him to formulate and implement effective solutions for his clients.

 Roshan structures creative deals predominantly in the leasing, acquisition and disposition of commercial properties, but is experienced in handling a wide range of real estate transactions, which he has closed throughout the U.S. as well as in every major international market.

-Currently, Roshan serves as leasing agent for Forest City Ratner on a two million-square-foot assignment in Downtown Brooklyn.
+Roshan serves as leasing agent for Forest City Ratner on their two million-square-foot Downtown Brooklyn portfolio.
 In this capacity, he has played an instrumental role in the leasing of approximately one million square feet of office space.
 Roshan also represents MetLife, whose real estate investments surpass $55 billion, and is responsible for the leasing of 575 Fifth Avenue, a 520,000-square-foot Class A office property in Midtown Manhattan.